Member: Rosa Korpela

 Member: Elena Fadul, Lari Elovainio

-Inca Negro is a lifestyle based in Helsinki working to challenge fast fashion and celebrate indigenous master artisans by co-creating accessories with them.
-By focusing on the design and production of exquisitely handcrafted objects made to order, Inca Negro is committed to preserving and showcasing the work of these craftspeople which act as repositories of ancestral knowledge and techniques.
+Inca Noir is a lifestyle based in Helsinki working to challenge fast fashion and celebrate indigenous master artisans by co-creating accessories with them.
+By focusing on the design and production of exquisitely handcrafted objects made to order, Inca Noir is committed to preserving and showcasing the work of these craftspeople which act as repositories of ancestral knowledge and techniques.
 Each piece is one-of-a-kind object rich in symbolism and is produced with a keen eye for detail paired with natural & traceable materials and a harmonious aesthetic.

 Member: Lauri Lahti